Hospitaller Rhodes

 The history of Rhodes under the Order of Saint John lasted from 1310 until 1522.
-The island of Rhodes was a sovereign territorial entity of the Knights Hospitaller who settled on the island from Palestine and from Cyprus, where they did not exercise temporal power.
-The first Grand Master was the French Foulques de Villaret (1305–1319).
+The island of Rhodes was a sovereign territorial entity of the Knights Hospitaller who settled on the island from Kingdom of Jerusalem and from Cyprus, where they did not exercise temporal power.
+The first Grand Master was the Frenchman Foulques de Villaret (1305–1319).

 History

 After the extinction of the Kingdom of Jerusalem with the fall of Acre in 1291, the order sought refuge in the Kingdom of Cyprus.
-Finding themselves becoming enmeshed in Cypriot politics, their Master, Guillaume de Villaret, created a plan of acquiring their own temporal domain, selecting Rhodes to be their new home, part of the Byzantine empire.
+Finding themselves becoming enmeshed in Cypriot politics, their Master, Guillaume de Villaret, created a plan of acquiring their own temporal domain, selecting Rhodes to be their new home, part of the Byzantine Empire.

 Due to repeated disagreements with the king of Cyprus Henry II, which left the privileges of the Knights Hospitaller unaltered, Foulques de Villaret made the decision to transfer the Order to the nearby island of Rhodes which was under the formal authority of the Byzantine emperor Andronikos II Palaiologos.
 He then went to Avignon and Paris to ask for help and consent from Pope Clement V and King Philip IV of France.
 The pontiff approved the project and, without revealing the end of the mission, ordered the sending of new crusaders and in September 1308 a fleet of Genoese and Neapolitan ships set sail from Brindisi.
 The emperor had rejected the homage proposal made by Villaret and sent reinforcements to defend the island.
 The Knights repulsed them.
 On 15 August 1310, after over four years of campaigning, the city of Rhodes surrendered to the knights.
 They also gained control of a number of neighbouring islands and the Anatolian port of Halicarnassus and the island of Kastellorizo.

 At Rhodes, the resident knights of each langue were headed by a baili.
 The English Grand Prior at the time was Philip De Thame, who acquired the estates allocated to the English langue from 1330 to 1358.
-In 1334, the Knights of Rhodes defeated Andronicus and his Turkish auxiliaries.
+In 1334, the Knights of Rhodes defeated Andronikos III Palaiologos and his Turkish auxiliaries.
 In the 14th century, there were several other battles in which they fought.